The Perfect Sear Using the Cold Grill Grate Technique

 - The basket itself is large enough to hold enough fuel to generate super-high temperatures (1000+ F)

-A cold cooking grate – the key to a perfect sear
+A cold cooking grate is the key to a perfect cold sear steak

 Now that we have an intensely hot sear zone, we’re going to let the fire do the cooking and not the grate.